alexthiery/otic-reprogramming/docs/_general/quick_start.md

 <br/>

-Below is a copy of the config file used to run the pipeline at the Crick.
+Below is a copy of the config file used to run the pipeline at The Francis Crick Institute HPC.
 Given that this alignment was run on a HPC, we configure Nextflow to run with Singularity instead of Docker.

 ```bash
 #!/usr/bin/env nextflow